syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Cell-Manipulation/Filtering.md

 Color Filter can be used to filter data based on the color applied to the cell or the color applied to the text in the cell.

-The following code example illsutrates how to apply color filter based on cell color (fill color applied to the cell).
+The following code example illustrates how to apply color filter based on cell color (fill color applied to the cell).

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}